MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

   **In France, Germany, and Spain**, emergency calls are routed directly to the PSAP serving the emergency address associated with the number regardless of the location of the caller.

-  **In the Netherands**, emergency calls are routed directly to the PSAP for the local area code of the number regardless of the location of the caller.
+  **In the Netherlands**, emergency calls are routed directly to the PSAP for the local area code of the number regardless of the location of the caller.

   **In Australia**, emergency addresses are configured and routed by the carrier partner.